joewilliams007/skyRant/README.md

 https://github.com/joewilliams007/jsonapi

 ## Credit
 You can use any of the code you want!
 No credit needed.
-Credit to @SIMMORSAL though for his awesome rant animation
+Credit to @SIMMORSAL though for his awesome rant animation.
+And <3 to devRant